Qadir296/qadir296.github.io/_pages/about.md

 I am an Associate Professor at [LRE EPITA](https://www.lre.epita.fr/) and a member of the Security and System team of LRE.
 Before that, I was a postdoctoral researcher at LRE EPITA.

-Previously, I did my PhD from [Sorbonne University](https://www.sorbonne-universite.fr), under the supervision of Prof. Lina Mroueh, Dr. Nouredine Tamani, and Dr. Saad El Jaouhari on Knowledge-based systems for cybersecurity.
+Previously, I completed my PhD at [Sorbonne University](https://www.sorbonne-universite.fr), under the supervision of Prof. Lina Mroueh, Dr. Nouredine Tamani, and Dr. Saad El Jaouhari, on Knowledge-based systems for cybersecurity.

 I have also contributed to ETSI standards related to IoT resource discovery and asynchronous contact tracing during my research internship at the KAIROS Team, Inria, Sophia Antipolis.